Salary & Wages

 If you're covered by an award or agreement, it may say how you should be paid.

-Note that employers legally have to pay the correct rate.
-They can't pay employees 'in kind' (i.e., they can't give you goods and services instead of actual wages).
+Note that employers legally have to pay the correct rate (see "Minimum Wages", below).
+They also can't pay employees 'in kind' (i.e., they can't give you goods and services instead of actual wages).

 Payslips and What Should Be On Them